jadenchant/stolaf-pos-form/README.md

 # St. Olaf Program of Study

 St. Olaf Program of Study is a website that allows St. Olaf Students to plan for their four year major.
 It also allows for faculty to review and approve a student's plan.
+This for integrates with the [POS Backend Form](https://github.com/kombofuud/pos-form-backend).

 ## Technologies List